Évora: Physical geography

 Évora (altitude 300m) is situated in Alentejo, a large region of wide plains in the south of Portugal, bordered to the North by the Tagus River and to the South by the region of Algarve.
 The city is 140 km from the capital city Lisbon, and 80 km from Badajoz at the Spanish border.
 It is the chief city of the region.

 The seat of the municipality is the city of Évora, composed by the civil parishes of Évora (São Mamede, Sé, São Pedro e Santo Antão) in the historical centre and the urban parishes of Bacelo e Senhora da Saúde and Malagueira e Horta das Figueiras outside the ancient city walls where most of the population in fact reside.
 The remaining civil parishes in the municipality are rural or suburban and do not form part of the city for statistical purposes.
 The city's historical centre has about 4,000 buildings and an area of 1.05 km2.

 Climate

 Évora has a hot-summer Mediterranean climate (Köppen: Csa) with hot, dry summers and mild, moist winters.
 Its location in the interior of southern Portugal makes it subject to frequent droughts and desertification.
 As is typical of the interior Alentejo, Évora is prone to severe heat extremes with an all-time record of 45.4 C. However, the average summer high is usually around 30 C, which is significantly less severe heat than the one found at more interior, lower altitude areas of the Iberian Peninsula.
 This is due to low-scale maritime effects caused by its relative proximity to the Atlantic Ocean, which also causes seasonal lag predominantly during the warmer period, with night-time temperatures being milder in September than June as well as in October compared with May.
-Frosts in winter are frequent but not usually severe, snow falling only twice a decade.
+Frosts in winter are frequent but not usually severe, snow falling only about twice a decade.